thisrohangupta/changelog/cd-platform/nomad/google_functions.md

 #### Rollback Function

 Harness will offer the Rollback functionality out of the box.
 The Harness Rollback capabilities are based of the [Revisions](https://cloud.google.com/run/docs/managing/revisions) available in Google Cloud for the particular function.

+**Rollback**
+When a function is deployed the first time and if the step after fails which would trigger a rollback, then we delete the function.
+If the function already exists (revision 10) and a new revision is deployed during deploy(revision 11) but a step after deploy fails and rollback is triggered then Harness will deploy a new function revision (revision 12) but will contain the artifact and metadata for revision 10.

 Sample YAML for the step, no user configuration required